Illegal liquor manufacturing unit busted in UP's Pratapgarh district | Law-Order

 Illegal liquor manufacturing unit busted in UP's Pratapgarh district

-''The factory, which was operating form a cowshed, belongs to Guddu Singh, and efforts are on to nab him.
+''The factory, which was operating from a cowshed, belongs to Guddu Singh, and efforts are on to nab him.
 A number of people have been detained,'' Prakash said.

+Superintendent of Police Akash Tomar said that seven persons have been arrested, while 20 others have been identified.

+He said that a case has been registered against them under the Indian Penal Code and the Excise Act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)